teehari79/EnergyFaultDetector/docs/api_quickstart.md

    identifier or, when `--poll` is enabled, waits for completion and displays the final job status.

+Narrative generation is disabled for the sample client to keep the example lightweight.
+Pass `--enable-narrative` to opt back into LLM narrative synthesis once your environment is ready to handle the additional workload.

 The script defaults to the credentials shipped in the sample service configuration.
 Override `--username`, `--password`, `--organization` or `--seed-token` to match your environment.
 You can provide multiple webhook